 About the PhD Program in Global Studies

-This cutting-edge program is designed to meet the challenges of the 21st century.
 The PhD Program is the first of its kind at a Tier-1 Research University in the United States, and the first within the University of California system.
 It is a stand-alone degree (approximately 5-6 years) and is separate from our highly successful terminal MA in Global Studies which has been operating for over a decade.

 Combining approaches from the social sciences and humanities, the PhD is built around three related concentrations:

-- global political economy, development, and environment
+- global political economy and development

-- global culture, ideology, and religion
+- global culture and ideology

-- global governance, human rights, and civil society
+- global governance and global civil society

 Students complete gateway courses in all three areas, along with research methodology, before focusing on a research specialization.
 The degree typically involves a field studies component, mastery of a second language, and the completion of a PhD dissertation.